 The outage highlights a lesson that’s important for any live video provider: you absolutely have to get your infrastructure right, because there are no second chances.

-“No one’s gonna pause a large sporting event because some cloud infrastructure provider is down,” says Mux Co-founder and Head of Technology and Architecture Adam Brown.
+“No one’s gonna pause a large sporting event because some cloud infrastructure provider is down,” says Mux Co-founder and Head of Technology Adam Brown.

 “You don’t get to retry with live.”

-In a recent webinar, Brown walked us through how Mux is trying to make providing great-quality video easy for developers all across the world while avoiding outages like the one that ruined some soccer fans’s semifinal experience in 2018.
+In this webinar, Brown walked us through how Mux is trying to make providing great-quality video easy for developers all across the world while avoiding outages like the one that ruined some soccer fans’s semifinal experience in 2018.

-Mux, which raised a US$105 million series D round this spring, offers two products.
-The first, Mux Data, provides high-quality performance metrics and monitoring so that online video providers can better understand what their users are seeing.
+• Mux Data provides high-quality performance metrics and monitoring so that online video providers can better understand what their users are seeing.

-The second, Mux Video, is an API that enables developers to provide great live or on-demand video without having to do any of the heavy lifting themselves.
+• Mux Video is an API that enables developers to provide great live or on-demand video without having to do any of the heavy lifting themselves.
 Essentially, all a developer needs to do is provide the video file or feed, and Mux’s API takes care of ingesting, processing, optimizing for user device and bandwidth, and streaming.

 “What Stripe did for payments, we want to do for video,” is how Adam Brown puts it.